Engineering-Research-and-Development/true-connector-execution_core_container/doc/SELF_DESCRIPTION.md

 In order to get the Self Description you can send a request on /api/selfDescription which returns the Self Description document as-is, to get a valid Self Description document please use the / request which removes all properties that are not properly filled.

-The response should be something like this:
+The response should be like following:

 ```
 {